States General of the Netherlands: Kingdom of the Netherlands

 The name Staten-Generaal was resurrected in the title of subsequent Dutch parliaments in and after 1814, after the end of the annexation to the First French Empire by Napoleon I of France in 1813.
 These had, however, little resemblance to the States General under the Republic.
 Beginning with the Sovereign Principality of the United Netherlands the States General was a unicameral legislature, without executive functions, in which the 55 representatives no longer represented the States-Provincial (though those newly constituted entities elected them, now acting as electoral colleges), but the entire people of the Netherlands and without last en ruggespraak (the Netherlands had become a unitary state under the Batavian Republic and the federal structure of the Dutch Republic was not restored).
 The States General became a bicameral legislature under the United Kingdom of the Netherlands in 1815, in which the 50 members of the Senate were appointed for life by the new King from the resurrected ridderschappen, representative bodies of the aristocracy, and the 110 members of the House of Representatives (55 for the North and 55 for the South) were elected by the States-Provincial (in their new form).

 After the Belgian Revolution of 1830 under the Kingdom of the Netherlands the States General remained bicameral, but after the revision of the Constitution of the Netherlands in 1848, the (now 39) members of the Senate were elected by the States-Provincial, and the members of the House of Representatives were directly elected in electoral districts (one for every 45,000 electors, so the number of members of that House became variable for a while).
 The House of Representatives became more powerful at the same time, as it received the important rights of inquiry and amendment, while its budgetary rights were strengthened.
 Formally, the position of the States General was strengthened, because henceforth the ministers of the Crown became politically accountable to them, making the role of the King largely ceremonial.

 With the constitutional revision of 1888 the number of members of the House of Representatives was fixed at 100, while the Senate was enlarged to 50 members.
 The suffrage was enlarged at the same time, but still limited to male citizens possessing a certain wealth.
 Universal male suffrage would be granted in 1917 and women would receive suffrage in 1919.
-At this occasion, the electoral system was changed to proportional representation.
+At the same time, the electoral system was changed to proportional representation.
 The States General were suspended from 1940 to 1945, during the German occupation.
-In 1956 the number of members of the Senate was enlarged to 75, and that of the House of Representatives to 150.
+In 1956 the number of members of the Senate was increased to 75, and that of the House of Representatives to 150.